vaughnmuirhead/servopi/readme.md

 #### Firebase setup

+Demo video of this in action is here: <https://youtube.com/shorts/o_Ayq-hIMuc>

-* Note: This Google Home integration is a work in progress and basically hacked to work from the Google codelabs smarthome-washer code example.
+- Note: This Google Home integration is a work in progress and basically hacked to work from the Google codelabs smarthome-washer code example.
 This works now but requires some major cleanup and secure implemenation.

   ```bash
   # These steps basically come from here https://developers.home.google.com/codelabs/smarthome-washer